 Matematical neuroscience, wave dynamics, integrable systems, nonlinear resonant optics, optics of metamaterials

 The following is a selection of recent publications in Scopus.
-Gregor Kovacic has 67 indexed publications in the subjects of Physics and Astronomy, Mathematics, and Neuroscience.
+Gregor Kovacic has 67 indexed publications in the subjects of Physics and Astronomy, Mathematics, Neuroscience.